menu

 Occupations and Workforce

-When you are in Salem - Rincon, you'll notice that it is more blue-collar than most other communities in America.
-41.96% of Salem - Rincon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Salem - Rincon is generally considered to be a blue-collar town.
+41.96% of the Salem - Rincon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Salem - Rincon is a town of sales and office workers, service providers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Salem - Rincon who work in farm management occupations (21.07%), office and administrative support (17.07%), and healthcare suport services (13.60%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.82% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.